 Ensuring Effectiveness and Accountability to the American Taxpayer

-The Department of State, in concert with our interagency partners, will continue to meet the complex challenges that our country faces today and in the future, in every corner of the world.
+The Department of State, in concert with our interagency partners, will continue to meet the complex challenges that our country faces today and in the future – in every corner of the world.
 We will continue to be a force for good.